Bjarke Ingels Group

 About Perkins Eastman

 One of among New York City’s many notable healthcare facilities, Memorial Sloan-Kettering is the pinnacle hub for cancer treatment and research.
 Perkins Eastman designed the hospital’s Josie Robertson Surgery Center, a 179K-square-foot facility that provides technologically advanced surgical care.
-A glass curtain wall facade brings scenic views of the Queensboro bridge into the outpatient experience.
+A glass curtain wall façade brings scenic views of the Queensboro bridge into the outpatient experience.
 The 16-story building houses 12 robotic, surgery-ready operating rooms, private prep and recovery spaces, and stress-relieving amenities like its rooftop garden.
-The innovative and practical design earned Perkins Eastman a Healthcare Environment Award, Outstanding Project recognition from The Greater New York Construction User Council (GNYCUC), and a Healthcare Design Showcase Honorable Mention.
-Also a leader in projects for public spaces, Perkins Eastman designed the now iconic Times Square TKTS Booth.
-Part of the redevelopment of Father Duffy Square, the glass and fiberglass structure draws a line of theater-goers hoping to snag discount tickets to Broadway shows.
-The compact ticket office utilizes radiant panels and an air handler to achieve optimal temperatures, regardless of the weather.
+The innovative and practical design earned Perkins Eastman a Healthcare Environment Award, an Outstanding Project recognition from The Greater New York Construction User Council (GNYCUC), and a Healthcare Design Showcase Honorable Mention.
+Also a leader in projects for public spaces, Perkins Eastman designed the now-iconic Times Square TKTS Booth.
+Part of the redevelopment of Father Duffy Square, the glass and fiberglass structure draws long lines of theater-goers hoping to snag discount tickets to Broadway shows.
+The compact ticket office uses radiant panels and an air handler to achieve optimal temperatures, regardless of the weather.
 Not just a point of sale, the booth sits beneath red, LED-illuminated steps that function as seating for many a weary tourist.
 The eye-catching design won an American Council of Engineering Companies (ACEC) of New York, Engineering Excellence Award, an Interior Design Best of Year Merit Award in the Public Spaces/Outdoor category, and an AIA NY Design Merit Award in Architecture.

 Richard Meier & Partners Architects

 James R. Crawford